 Kinnon nodded and turned to begin giving orders, but Berett put a hand on the guard’s shoulder.

 “Can’t we redirect refugees to go around the moat and killing field?
 Rush through the city to the farther gates?
 The enemy is just coming up this one direction, so far, so surely some of them could enter Aldenear from the harbor-side?
 I know they won’t all make it, but…”

 Before Valiana could speak, Kinnon shook his head and cut Berett off.

 “Once the enemy forces take the Knight’s Bridge, the citadel will have to close the curtainwall gates.
-And the bridges—ALL the bridges—with be brought down by sappers.
+And the bridges—ALL the bridges—will be brought down by sappers.
 Those fleeing from the far side will be cut off as well, with little warning.
-Otherwise the moat and killing field won;t serve their purpose.”
+Otherwise the moat and killing field won’t serve their purpose.”
 Kinnon waited a moment, staring into Berett’s eyes to see that the young Elder had understood, the turned and walked to his men, leaving Berett’s hand hovering mid-air.”

 Berett turned to Valaina, his eyes wide.

 “M’Lady, most of the city will be fleeing through the far gates.
 There are far more neighborhoods with access to the Queen’s Gate and Harbor Gate.
 If those are closed and their bridges destroyed as the enemy takes Knight’s Tower…”